HKU-BAL/ClairS-TO/README.md

 ### Option 4.
 Docker Dockerfile

-This is the same as option 1 except that you are building a docker image yourself.
-Please refer to option 1 for usage.
+This is the same as Option 1 except that you are building a docker image yourself.
+Please refer to Option 1 for usage.

 ```bash
 git clone https://github.com/HKU-BAL/ClairS-TO.git